gsalinaslopez/introduction_to_algorithms/chapter_2/exercises.md

     - [26, 31, 41, 41, 59, 59], key = 58, i = 4
     - [26, 31, 41, 41, 58, 59], key = 58, i = 3
 6. [26, 31, 41, 41, 58, 59]

+## 2.2-1

+O(n^2)

+## 2.2-2

+Loop invariant: all elements from A[0...i] are smaller than any other number in A[i...n] The loop invariant tells us that when *i = n* all elements (*A[n]* in this case) will be greater than those on A[0...i], thus making it unnecesary to run until A[n].
+Best-Case: O(n^2), need to check every element to make sure we picked the smallest one
+Worst-Case: O(n^2), same as Best-Case.

+## 2.2-3

+On average: Half the elements (*n/2*), the target *v* could be at the beginning as well as at the end.
+Worst-Case: All the elements, the target *v* happens to be at the very end Running time: O(n) for both average-case and worst-case

+## 2.2-4

+Difficult to achieve since we cannot know in advance how "sorted" the input array is at the beginning.